What could that word be?

 There are three buttons next to each result, namely Definition, Parent Entry, and Mentioned in.
 If the result has at least one definition in the Lexicon, the Definition button is activated and the meaning of the word in the Lexicon is displayed in a box when clicked.
 If the result is an idiom or a proverb, the Parent Entry button becomes active and when clicked, the entry containing the result is opened.
 Finally, if the Mentioned in button is active, it means that the result is included in the definition of some other entries in the dictionary.
 These entries are listed when this button is clicked.
 Thus, all places where a word appears in the dictionary can be accessed at once.

-In short, when you search for a word using LexiQamus, you are accessing a massive database of approximately 173,000 words and phrases.
+In short, when you search for a word using LexiQamus, you are accessing a massive database.
 It’s almost impossible not to find what you’re looking for, assuming that the letters are correctly entered into the boxes.

 Our database comprises the entries of the following dictionaries:

 3. Kamus-ı Osmani: Mehmed Salahi Bey, (1905)